Technical Analysis & Forecast 11.04.2024 (EURUSD, GBPUSD, USDJPY, USDCHF, AUDUSD, BRENT, GOLD, S&P 500) - RoboForex

 USDJPY, “US Dollar vs Japanese Yen”

-The USDJPY pair escaped a consolidation range upwards on the news and formed a growth wave towards 153.22.
-A consolidation range might form under this level today.
-With a downward escape, a decline link to 152.55 is not excluded.
-With an upward escape, the potential for a wave to 154.00 might open.
+The USDJPY pair continues developing a narrow consolidation range around 153.00.
+The range might expand to 153.38 today and then drop to 153.00.
+With an escape from this range downwards, a correction link to 152.00 is not excluded.
+With an upward escape, the potential for a wave by the trend towards 154.40 might open.
 This is a local target.

 USDCHF, “US Dollar vs Swiss Franc”